Ujah2023/alx-system_engineering-devops/0x02-shell_redirections/README.md

-grep -i "root" /etc/passwd displays lines containing the pattern “root” from the file /etc/passwd
+grep -i "bin" /etc/passwd | wc -l display the number of lines that contain the pattern “bin” in the file /etc/passwd